Untangled - Lisa Damour - E-Book

 Anna Freud was one of many thinkers to propose a framework for healthy psychological growth.
 In 1950, Erik Erikson articulated a developmental model spanning from infancy to old age, marked by existential challenges to be mastered at each step along the way.
 Modern psychologists maintain the tradition of studying development in terms of its component parts.
 Today, we typically consider aging in terms of its physical, emotional, cognitive, and social facets.
 In other words, scholarly approaches to human growth broken down into discernible phases now constitute a rich theoretical tradition and a robust body of research; I stand on the shoulders of intellectual giants in proposing a concrete and comprehensive model of what, exactly, girls must accomplish to move through their teenage years successfully.

 Thinking in terms of developmental strands helps us to focus our energy where it’s needed most.
-For example, your daughter may enjoy a loyal group of friends and have succeeded in happily joining a new tribe (chapter 2), but she might neglect her schoolwork and need help planning for the future (chapter 5).
+For example, your daughter may enjoy a loyal group of friends and have succeeded in happily joining a new pack (chapter 2), but she might neglect her schoolwork and need help planning for the future (chapter 5).
 Perhaps she’s aiming to play softball in college but ignores the advice of her coaches.
 She may be committed to her goal, but that doesn’t cancel out her trouble contending with adult authority (chapter 4).
 Attending to the many domains of your daughter’s development will keep you from letting her success in some areas distract you from her difficulty in others.

 And thinking in terms of strands allows us to weigh any one moment in a girl’s life against her overall progress on the relevant developmental strand.
 Should you be worried about your daughter’s meltdown when she loses a student council race?
 That will depend on whether she’s usually pretty resilient or instead she’s having a lot of trouble harnessing emotions (chapter 3).
 Should you ignore her decision to go without a coat on a cold day, or is her disregard for her well-being part of an alarming pattern of difficulties with caring for herself (chapter 7)?
 Given that teenage girls routinely do things their parents don’t understand, it’s helpful to have a way to know when it’s okay to hang back and when you should step in.

 But if teenagers typically do things that would be considered abnormal at any other time of life, how do you know when something’s really wrong?
-To clarify the difference between normal teenage behavior and that which is truly concerning, every chapter ends with a “When to Worry” section that will help you know if your daughter has moved to a level where a dramatic shift in approach or a professional consultation might be in order.
-In other words, we’ll consider both the garden-variety challenges that come with raising teenagers and gain new insight into why some teenage girls collapse in on themselves or act out in destructive ways.
+To clarify the difference between expectable teenage behavior and that which is truly concerning, every chapter ends with a “When to Worry” section that will help you know if your daughter has moved to a level where a dramatic shift in approach or a professional consultation might be in order.
+In other words, we’ll consider both the garden-variety challenges that come with raising teenagers and also gain new insight into why some teenage girls collapse in on themselves or act out in destructive ways.

-There’s a universal quality to the developmental strands introduced in this book: they capture the timeless aspects of adolescence for girls and boys, and for teenagers from many backgrounds.
+There’s a universal quality to the developmental strands introduced in this book: they capture the timeless aspects of adolescence for all genders, and for teenagers from many backgrounds.
 Though you and I developed along these strands, growing up today differs from what we remember now that we’re raising children in a high-speed culture of intense competitive pressure and 24/7 digital connection.
 We’ll address the enduring aspects of adolescence and how our current culture shapes the realities of being a teenager—and the parent of one—today.

 I’ll share stories to illustrate the strands of teenage development, but they aren’t the specific details of any one girl or family.
 Rather, they are amalgams of the many, many interactions I’ve had over the years with teenagers and their parents.
 At times, the particular events of an interaction are so critical to its telling that I’ve removed any identifying information while maintaining the emotional integrity and educational value of what occurred.